EnterpriseBranding/wordpress-meta-tags/README.md

 # Meta Tags WordPress Plugin
-A super simple plugin to edit meta tags in all your pages, posts and WooCommerce product pages.
+A powerful plugin to edit meta tags in all your pages, posts and WooCommerce product pages.

 ## Requirements